 2. Physical Changes

 Because benzodiazepines are prescription drugs, a person abusing them may experience physical changes or side effects as well.
 Physical signs your loved one is abusing benzodiazepines may include:

 People who have already become physically dependent on benzodiazepines will also experience uncomfortable, even painful, withdrawal symptoms if they stop or reduce use.
-Withdrawal symptoms for benzodiazepines can be incredibly dangerous, and withdrawal should not be attempted alone.
-If you notice the following signs of withdrawal, your loved one should likely seek treatment immediately: muscle pain or stiffness, seizures and heart palpitations.
-Overdose is also a very real risk of benzodiazepine use and a medical emergency.
-Benzodiazepine overdose signs include central nervous system depression (such as slowed breathing and heart rates), slurred speech, changes to coordination and movement and signs of intoxication.
+Withdrawal symptoms from benzodiazepines can be incredibly dangerous, and withdrawal should not be attempted alone.
+If you notice the following signs of withdrawal, your loved one should likely seek treatment immediately: muscle pain or stiffness, seizures, and heart palpitations.
+Overdose is also a genuine risk of benzodiazepine use and a medical emergency.
+Benzodiazepine overdose signs include central nervous system depression (such as slowed breathing and heart rates), slurred speech, changes to coordination and movement, and signs of intoxication.

 3. “Doctor Shopping”